GreciaWhite/Heroes-of-Pymoli/README.md

 As final considerations: <br>

-* You must use the Pandas Library and the Jupyter Notebook.
+* You must use the Pandas Library and Jupyter Notebook.
 * You must submit a link to your Jupyter Notebook with the viewable Data Frames.
 * You must include a written description of three observable trends based on the data.